Ben Watson (cyclist): Cycling career

 In 2021 Watson became Paralympic double Champion when he won the Gold Medal in the C3 Men's Time Trial, and the men's C1-3 road race at the Tokyo 2020 Paralympics.

+At the 2022 world championships, Watson won the bronze medal in the time trial, behind gold medal winner Finlay Graham.

 Watson was appointed Member of the Order of the British Empire (MBE) in the 2022 New Year Honours for services to cycling.

+At the 2023 world championships, Watson won the bronze medal in the C3 road race.

+Watson was selected to represent Great Britain at the 2024 Summer Paralympics.
+He finished 5th in the C1-3 road race and 4th in the time trial.